 Elizabeth Catlett, grandchild of freed slaves, was a Modernist artist, who worked with sculpture and printmaking.
 She explored themes of race, gender, and class, portraying not only injustices of slavery and discrimination but also showing strategies of empowerment.
 She used her art to advocate for social change for nearly 75 years.
 Influenced by African and Mexican artistic traditions, she focused on an ‘Afrofemcentrist’ point of view in her sculptures and prints of African American women.

 Catlett was accepted to Pittsburgh’s Carnegie Institute of Technology (now Carnegie Mellon) but was refused entry because she was black.
 So she did her undergraduate work at Howard University where she received her B.A. degree, having studied under renowned artist Lois Mailou Jones.
-Catlett was the first African American woman to earn her M.F.A. at the University of Iowa where she studied under the artist Grant Wood.
+Catlett was the first African American woman to earn her M.F.A. degree in sculpture from the University of Iowa in 1940 where she studied under the artist Grant Wood.

 In 1946, Catlett won a fellowship that allowed her to work in Mexico City, which would become her home until her death.
 After moving there, she divorced White after five years of marriage.
 She accepted an invitation to work in Taller de Grafica Popular, a printmaking collective, which focused on social issues.
 A year later she held her first major show at the collective, “I am a Negro Woman,” a series of sculptures, prints, and painting.

 Her 1968 lithograph “Negro es Bello (Black is Beautiful”) is a powerful portrayal of a young black child whose prominent features make him beautiful.
 Catlett created prints about Harriet Tubman and other black women in the 1940s though the 1970s.
 Her 1975 linoleum block print “Harriet” shows a strong woman pointing the way to freedom.
 She portrayed Harriet and other black women as warrior women, showing them as having made incredible contributions both during and after slavery.